karthik0010/Assure-Documentation-2/5-Test Case/2-Create Test Case.md

    After confirming the environment and browser settings, click *Create* to finalize your new test case.

 3. **Add Your Test Steps**:
    Ready to define your actions?
-Hit the *"Add"* button to incorporate the steps.
+Hit the *"+"* button to incorporate the steps.

    ![Add test step](./TestcaseImages/8.Add%20new%20test%20step%20in%20TC.png)